©

 The resort of Vars has everything you need to make the most of this snow-covered world, with over 15 kilometres of marked itineraries.
 Downhill runs are groomed and safe, so beginners can rest assured.
 Every year, the resort welcomes a large number of enthusiasts to enjoy a 360-degree view of the Varsinc cirque and the most beautiful surrounding peaks.

-Discover the two latest ski touring itineraries
+Discover the last two ski touring itineraries

 La Trace de Sibières